 Upon diagnosis, we will treat chronic sinus pain with antibiotics and pain killers.
 If sinusitis affects your breathing, we will do sinus surgery to widen your sinus passages.
 While recovering from chronic sinus pain, you should continue practicing good oral hygiene through regular brushing with fluoride toothpaste.

 You should also floss your teeth using an interdental toothbrush or floss.
 Chronic sinus pain may also cause dry mouth, increasing your risk for gum disease and tooth decay.
 Therefore, keeping your mouth moist by drinking water and chewing sugarless gum to aid in salivary flow is ideal.
 You should also schedule regular appointments with us and disclose that you have chronic sinus pain for further treatment.
 As you continue with good oral healthcare, your mouth will also feel normal as the pain subsides.
 For more details on chronic sinus pain and dental health, contact our office today.

 Dental Blog - Annapolis, MD • Djawdan Center Dr. Kian Djawdan has created this informative blog to help educate the community.
 Click to read out latest blog posts.
-Djawdan Center for Implant and Restorative Dentist, 133 Defense Highway #210, Annapolis, MD 21401 - (443) 569-8764 - smileannapolis.com - 10/3/2022 - Tags: Dental Implants Annapolis MD -
+Djawdan Center for Implant and Restorative Dentistry, 133 Defense Highway STE 210, Annapolis, MD 21401; (443) 569-8764; smileannapolis.com; 11/28/2023; Key Phrases: Dental Implants Annapolis MD;